stijn-dejongh/ars-rethorica/manuscript/book2chapter23.md

 obscure.
 A more suitable interpretation would be: “At one time they preferred to return from exile at the price of fighting; at another, not to fight at the price of being exiled a second time （St. Hilaire),” but one does not see how this can be got out of the Greek.

-[^^22_37]: The author is unknown.The author is unknown.
+[^^22_37]: The author is unknown.

 [^^22_38]: Frag.
-2 （Frag.
 2 （ T.G.F. p.
 792).

 [^^22_39]: Hom.
 Il.
 10.218 ; cp.
 T.G.F. p.
 801.

-[^^22_40]: By pointing out what is likely to deter a man from committingBy pointing out what is likely to deter a man from committing a crime, and vice versa .
+[^^22_40]: By pointing out what is likely to deter a man from committing a crime, and vice versa .

-[^^22_41]: The argument is: we accept either that which really is, or that which is probable; if then a statement is made which isThe argument is: we accept either that which really is, or that which is probable; if then a statement is made which is incredible and improbable, we assume that it would not have been made, unless it was true.
+[^^22_41]: The argument is:we accept either that which really is, or that which is probable; if then a statement is made which is incredible and improbable, we assume that it would not have been made, unless it was true.

-[^^22_42]: Athenian demagogue and opponent of Alcibiades, for whose banishment he wasAthenian demagogue and opponent of Alcibiades, for whose banishment he was chiefly responsible.
+[^^22_42]: Athenian demagogue and opponent of Alcibiades, for whose banishment he was chiefly responsible.
 When the Four Hundred were set up, he was put to death.
 Pitthus was an Athenian deme or parish.

-[^^22_43]: UnderstandingUnderstanding διαβεβλῆσθαι .
+[^^22_43]: Understanding διαβεβλῆσθαι .
 Others read μὴ （for ἢ ) δοκοῦσι , “when there seems no reason to suspect them.”

-[^^22_44]: The names of traitors were inscribed on a brazen pillar inThe names of traitors were inscribed on a brazen pillar in the Acropolis.
+[^^22_44]: The names of traitors were inscribed on a brazen pillar in the Acropolis.
 Leodamas supported the oligarchic, Thrasybulus the democratic party.
 In answer to the charge that he had had his name removed from the pillar when his party came into power, Leodamas replied that, if he had been originally posted as an enemy of the people and a hater of democracy, he would have preferred to keep the record, as likely to increase the confidence of the Thirty in him, than to have it erased, even though it branded him as a traitor.

-[^^22_45]: If a person has not taken the better course, when he had theIf a person has not taken the better course, when he had the chance of doing so, he cannot be guilty.
+[^^22_45]: If a person has not taken the better course, when he had the chance of doing so, he cannot be guilty.

 [^^22_46]: Leucothea was the name of the deified Ino.
-She was the daughter of Cadmus and the wife of Athamas king ofLeucothea was the name of the deified Ino.
 She was the daughter of Cadmus and the wife of Athamas king of Thebes .
 The latter went mad and, in order to escape from him, Ino threw herself into the sea with her infant son Melicertes.
 Both became marine deities.

 [^^22_47]: Tragic poet, contemporary of Aristophanes （Tragic poet, contemporary of Aristophanes （ T.G.F. p.
 798).

 [^^22_48]: An early edition, afterwards enlarged.
-It must have contained something moreAn early edition, afterwards enlarged.
 It must have contained something more than the topic of “errors” to be of any use.

-[^^22_49]: Sophocles,Sophocles, Tyro , Frag.
+[^^22_49]: Sophocles, Tyro , Frag.
 597 （ T.G.F. ).
 The reference is to Sidero （ σίδηρος , iron), the cruel stepmother of Tyro.

-[^^22_50]: Thompson's rendering （Introd. toThompson's rendering （Introd. to his edition of Plato's Gorgias p.
+[^^22_50]: Thompson's rendering （Introd. to his edition of Plato's Gorgias p.
 5).
 “Colt” refers to Polus's skittishness and frisking from one subject to another.

 [^^22_51]: Eur.
 Tro.
 990 .